-On completion of the Hazardous Substances training course you will;
+On completion of the Hazardous Substances training course employees will;

 - Understand the hazards and health risks associated with hazardous substances.

-- Know how to reduce the chance of unhealthy exposure to hazardous substances
+- Know the best-practice behaviours that reduce the chance of exposure to hazardous substances

 In this first unit we look at the legislation relevant to the use of hazardous substances in the workplace, before outlining employer and employee responsibilities regarding safe working practices.